Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Bombay Stock Exchange (BSE)

-These exchanges facilitate trading, price discovery, and provide transparency through regulations.
+These exchanges facilitate trading, enable price discovery, and provide transparency through regulatory oversight.

-Stock markets operate in different segments, each serving distinct purposes:
+Stock markets operate in different segments, each serving a unique purpose for companies and investors.

 Also known as the new issue market, this is where companies issue new stocks to the public for the first time via Initial Public Offerings (IPOs).